-14. Shortly after the Conference formally began on 19 June Ms Bev Miller, Chair of the National F Members Committee, said that she wanted to raise a point of order.
-She said that three branches had thoug witty to use monkey caricatures to poke fun at the Standing Orders Committee.
-She continued that the Cha the SOC was a proud black man and that to him and to her the joke was not funny.
+- 14. Shortly after the Conference formally began on 19 June Ms Bev Miller, Chair of the National E Members Committee, said that she wanted to raise a point of order.
+She said that three branches had thought to use monkey caricatures to poke fun at the Standing Orders Committee.
+She continued that the Chathe SOC was a proud black man and that to him and to her the joke was not funny.
 It belonged in the past Bernard Manning.
-Black members and all other decent anti-racist trade unionists who understand the his and racist denigration of black people did not find the joke funny and that the leaflet was offensive and ra She wanted to know what action the NEC proposed to take.
-Mr Cantello responded that he had receiv number of complaints and he had authorised an investigation with immediate effect.
-Mr Williams then rep as Chair of the SOC.
-He said in the course of that that the SOC did not expect to be insulted in the liter distributed to Conference delegates.
-They took their responsibilities seriously and thought that they deserve respect of the Conference for those judgments.

-15. On the same day all four Respondents wrote a letter to the SOC.
-In the letter they said that there been concerns among the delegates that motions were being unfairly and unjustly ruled out of order, and the was that fact alone that had motivated them to produce the leaflet.
+Black members and all other decent anti-racist trade unionists who understand the his and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and racist denigration of black people did not find the joke funny and that the leaflet was offensive and - 15.
+On the same day all four Respondents wrote a letter to the SOC.
+In the letter they said that there been concerns among the delegates that motions were being unfairly and unjustly ruled out of order, and t was that fact alone that had motivated them to produce the leaflet.
 The letter concluded that whilst categorically refuted the charge of racism against their branches and branch officers if the use of the cartoon caused any unintentional offence they would apologise to all members of the SOC and Conference deleg On 21 June 2007 the Respondents wrote to all members of the National Black Members Committee.
 The repeated the points that had been made in the letter to the SOC and continued,